l-ashish-gupta-l/White_Pencil_Studio/README.md

 3. Install dependencies ( npm install )
 4. Run the development server ( npm run dev )

 ## Figma Design

 The design of this project was based on the Figma prototype provided by White Pencil Studio.
-You can view the Figma design by clicking [here]().
+You can view the Figma design by clicking [here](https://www.figma.com/file/jkrjtyVDXeqyCINTI3Jx4p/White-Pencil?type=design&node-id=246%3A106&mode=design&t=wS48esE712RQwusL-1).

-## Demo Video

-To see a demo of the cloned website in action, check out this [video](insert video link).